 *Find out more about our Amps Network for discount ticket entry.

-*This event will be BSL interpreted by Linda Duncan and Leigh Anderson.
+*This event was BSL interpreted by Linda Duncan and Leigh Anderson.

-*This event will be live-streamed, filmed, photographed and eventually shared on Creative Dundee’s social media platforms.
+*This event was live-streamed, filmed, photographed and eventually shared on Creative Dundee’s social media platforms.
 If you do not wish to appear in any of the images that are made public, please let us know at firstname.lastname@example.org

 PechaKucha was devised and shared by Klein Dytham architecture.
 The PKN Dundee event is organised and hosted by Creative Dundee.